-Lapeer and others studied fetal head molding from a biomechanical engineering perspective (Lapeer, et al 2001).
+Lapeer and others studied fetal head molding from a biomechanical engineering perspective.
 They presented a non-linear model of the deformation of a complete fetal skull during the first stage of labor.
 The authors noted that:

 Fetal head moulding is a phenomenon which may contribute to satisfactory progress during delivery as it allows the fetal head to accommodate to the geometry of the passage.
 In contrast, excessive head moulding may result in cranial birth injuries and thus affect the infant shortly or even long after birth.
-(Lapeer, et al 2001)
+80